15 Project 4 - Developing an image filter

 This is not a rule written in stone, but the big majority of digital images are displayed from top to bottom and left to right.
 Most computers screens also follow this pattern.
 So, the first pixels in the image are the ones that are at the top and left corner of the image.
 You can find a visual representation of this logic at Figure 15.4.

-Also notice in Figure 15.4 that, since a digital image is essentially a 2D matrix of pixels, the image is organized into rows and columns of pixels.
+Also notice in Figure 15.4 that, because a raster image is essentially a 2D matrix of pixels, the image is organized into rows and columns of pixels.
 The columns are defined by the horizontal x axis, while the rows are defined by the vertical y axis.

 Each pixel (i.e. the gray rectangles) exposed at Figure 15.4 contains a number inside of it.
 These numbers are the indexes of the pixels.
 You can notice that the first pixels are in the top and left corner, and also, that the indexes of these pixels “grow to the sides”, or, in other words, they grow in the direction of the horizontal x axis.
-This means that most digital images are usually organized as rows of pixels.
-So when these digital images are displayed, the screen display the first row of pixels, then, the second row, then, the third row, etc.
+Most raster images are organized as rows of pixels.
+Thus, when these digital images are displayed, the screen display the first row of pixels, then, the second row, then, the third row, etc.

 Figure 15.4: How the pixels of raster images are displayed.